The audiologists.org Reviews Team puts in the hours. Check out how we get to our recommendations.

 • Sontro.
 These BTE hearing aids are some of the more discreet on the market.
 The otoTune app helps the user match their device to their environment.

+Hearing aids are expensive, with prescription options carrying four-figure price tags.
+But OTC options are considerably lower, often coming in at under $1,000 per device.
 Many factors can increase the price, including whether you bundle professional services, add customization or technology, or purchase the newest model.

 Frequently asked questions